dougbutner/effective-collective/README.md

 This system will allow any number of people to pool their freely-given resources together to support projects that seek to create meaningful change in themselves, the collective and Gaia.

-Projects seeking collaborators should be expressed in a proposal that follows a standard format.
+Projects seeking collaborators should be expressed in a **proposal that follows a standard format**.

 Any collaborator should be able to easily see these proposals, and compare them through visual and textual representations of the proposed stakeholders, requirements and intended impact.